Spooky Scorpio Season Wants You To Lean Into Your Magical Side

 That said, we should expect some surprises, especially around Halloween's blue moon, which ushers in the unexpected, according to Montúfar.
 The end of October also brings a witchy energy that's really right on brand for Halloween.
 "Loving Venus will be in Libra, creating all sorts of opportunities for inviting more magic in our lives," she says.
 "In fact, combined with the sun in Scorpio, Venus in Libra is the ultimate transit all witches and empaths have been expecting to perform and practice ritualistic magic."
 Use this spooky time of year to take a swing at manifesting, trying out some candle magic, and maybe even getting in a tea leaf reading.
 The energy here is potent, and you'll want to make the most of it.

 Now for the not-so-great news.
-"The first 12 days of the Scorpio season will be the most intense period," Leslie Hale, psychic astrologer at Keen.com, tells Refinery29.
+"The first 12 days of the Scorpio season leading up to the 2020 US election will be the most intense period," Leslie Hale, psychic astrologer at Keen.com, tells Refinery29.
+"We can expect people to dig deeper into the issues.
+This is also the time new information about the candidates may be exposed — but whether it is true or not is a different story."
+Pay attention to what's going on during this time, and don’t believe everything you hear.
+Do the research yourself.

 Advertisement